-Gluten-free vegan banana chocolate chip muffins are so simple and tasty!
-They’re incredibly moist and full of banana flavor!
-Kids and adults alike love these gluten-free muffins!
+Gluten-free vegan banana chocolate chip muffins are so simple and tasty.
+Incredibly moist and full of banana flavor, kids and adults alike will love these gluten-free muffins.

-No fancy egg replacers needed for this recipe!
-Just simple ingredients you probably already have in your kitchen!
+This recipe is gluten-free and vegan and doesn’t include any eggs, so if you’re out of eggs, this recipe is for you.
+No fancy egg replacers needed for this recipe.
+It only uses simple ingredients you probably already have in your kitchen!

 Here’s What You’ll Need

 Ingredients: gluten-free flour blend, xanthan gum (if your blend doesn’t already contain it), salt, baking soda, baking powder, ripe bananas, granulated sugar, vegetable oil, apple cider vinegar, pure vanilla extract, chocolate chips

 Help!
 My bananas aren’t ripe enough!